-This museum located just off the Plaza de Armas as La Merced No 1001 houses the famous Ice Princess mummy named Juanita.
-She was found on the 6300meter + volcano of Ampato in 1995 by the Zarate’s and the anthropologist Dr. Reinhard.
+Museo Santuarios Andinos, located just off the Plaza de Armas at La Merced No 1001, houses the famous ice princess mummy named Juanita.
+She was discovered on the 6300meter + volcano of Ampato in 1995 by the Zarate’s and anthropologist Dr. Reinhard.
 She was originally sacrificed on the summit of Ampato but had fallen many feet down the slopes as the ice melted around her.
 During 1995 the snow and ice on Ampato was melting quite fast because of the heat given off by a nearby volcanic explosion at the time.

-The entrance fee to this museum at the time of this review is 25 soles.
+The entrance fee to this museum at the time of this review is 30 soles.
 No photographs are allowed within the museum, which is why we do not have any photos of Juanita for you.
-You will be given an “info” sheet about Juanita and then you will be escorted into a small TV viewing room where you will see a short National Geographic video about the history of how Juanita was found, the actual search and how the sacrifice occurred.
+Visitors will be given an “info” sheet about Juanita and then will be escorted into a small TV viewing room to see a short National Geographic video about the history of how Juanita was found, the actual search and how the sacrifice occurred.

-After the video, you will break into small groups of 6-8 people and a tour guide will explain each of the displays located in 3 or 4 rooms.
+After the video, visitors will break into small groups of 6-8 people and a tour guide will explain each of the displays located in 3 or 4 rooms.
 Tour guides are available in English and Spanish.
-You will see old Incan artifacts, some of which were discovered with the mummies.
+Guests will see old Incan artifacts, some of which were discovered with mummies.
 One display contains a shawl taken from Juanita.
 You can still see the blood stains on this piece of material if you look closely.
-Another display contains the material that help Juanita’s umbilical cord – this has been linked to Juanita via DNA testing.
-Apparently Juanita may have been pre chosen at birth to be a candidate for sacrifice.
-Finally you will end the tour at the mummy.
-Usually you will see Juanita, but the museum does rotate various mummies so you may see another mummy instead.
+Another display contains the material that holds Juanita’s umbilical cord – this has been linked to Juanita via DNA testing.
+Apparently Juanita may have been pre-chosen at birth to be a candidate for sacrifice.
+Finally the tour culminates with a visit to the mummy.
+Usually guests will see Juanita, but the museum does rotate various mummies so you may see another mummy instead.